-Vinegar and Detergent has been a popular recipe for cleaning carpets.
+Vinegar and Detergent have been a popular recipe for cleaning carpets.
 Most recipes I’ve seen use equal parts (2 scoops of detergent to 2 cups vinegar).
 Some like powdered Tide and some like OxyClean.
 Mix thoroughly and add water to fill the shampooer.

 Also, please don’t forget to check your fire alarms, fire extinguishers, carbon monoxide detectors, the venting for holes and loose connections, the furnace and air filters and do a thorough inspection of your home exterior, especially the roofing.

 While you’re cleaning you should also gather up unused items for donation.
-Organize and clean one room at a time and do a little each day but don’t over do it.
-It will all be there tomorrow, go out an enjoy the beautiful spring sun!
+Organize and clean one room at a time and do a little each day but don’t overdo it.
+It will all be there tomorrow, go out an enjoy the beautiful Spring sun!